-Based on its popularity with MTV audiences, at the end of its first season The Jon Stewart Show was revamped by parent company Paramount to replace Arsenio, whose show had been cancelled in May of 1994.
-The show was extended from 30 minutes to an hour and put into syndication.
-A poster of Arsenio hung on the wall of Stewart’s office at the time, with a word bubble that read: “Good Luck, Motherf---er.”
+At the end of its first season, based on its popularity with MTV audiences, The Jon Stewart Show was revamped by parent company Paramount to replace the late-night spot previously occupied by Arsenio Hall, who stepped down in May 1994.
+So Stewart’s show was extended from 30 minutes to an hour and put into syndication.
+A poster of Arsenio hung on the wall of Stewart’s office at the time, with a word bubble that read: “Good Luck, Motherfucker.”

-Not a lot of publicity was given to Stewart’s move from MTV to syndication, and that was by Stewart’s design.
-“Some people here wanted to do a big press conference and make some announcement,” Stewart told the Sun Sentinel in 1994.
+Though the move to syndication meant a much much larger audience for the show, the decision did not get a lot of publicity—and that was Stewart’s decision.
+“Some people here wanted to do a big press conference and make some announcement,” Stewart said in 1994.
 “And I said ‘Why?
 Are we invading someone?’
 I didn’t think fanfare was appropriate.”

 Stewart quickly learned that success on MTV does not necessarily translate to success with the masses.
-The Jon Stewart Show was cancelled in 1995.
+The Jon Stewart Show was canceled in 1995.

-Stewart used an appearance on The Late Show on June 7, 1995, to announce that his own show had been cancelled.
+Stewart used an appearance on The Late Show on June 7, 1995 to announce that his own show had been canceled.

-The Jon Stewart Show’s cancellation was only the beginning for many of the talented writers and directors behind the scenes: director Beth McCarthy-Miller has gone on to receive eight Emmy nominations for her work on Saturday Night Live and 30 Rock.
-Writers Chris Albers and Janine Di Tullio were quickly hired by Conan O’Brien, and Brian Hartt went to Jay Leno.
-Dennis McNicholas, Andrew Stelle, and Steve Higgins (also Jimmy Fallon’s announcer) went to Saturday Night Live.
+The Jon Stewart Show’s cancellation was only the beginning for many of the talented writers and directors behind the scenes: director Beth McCarthy-Miller has gone on to receive 11 Emmy nominations for her work on a number of projects, including Saturday Night Live and 30 Rock.
+Writers Chris Albers and Janine Ditullio were quickly hired by Conan O’Brien, and Brian Hartt went to Jay Leno.
+Dennis McNicholas, Harper Steele, and Steve Higgins went to Saturday Night Live.
 Tom Hertz, Alan Higgins, Josh Lieb, and Cliff Schoenberg moved into sitcoms and film.
 Brian Posehn, one of the Comedians of Comedy, and Dave Attell, host of Insomniac for Comedy Central, stepped in front of the camera.

-In 1999, you might recall, Stewart took over hosting duties on Comedy Central’s The Daily Show from Craig Kilborn.
-The now-married father of two—who took a 12-week hiatus from the show in 2013 to direct his first movie, Rosewater—is also a bestselling author, producer and occasional actor.
-He's hosted the Grammys and the Oscars and won a ton of Emmys.
+In 1999, Stewart took over hosting duties on Comedy Central’s The Daily Show from Craig Kilborn.
+The now-61-year-old father of two is also a bestselling author, producer, podcaster, activist, and occasional actor.
+He has hosted the Grammys and the Oscars and has won 23 Emmys (and counting), plus two Grammys.
 Not bad for the guy who once caused a scene by sitting on Captain Kirk’s lap.